 Norfolk is a diverse county with fantastic coast and different landscapes, visitor attractions and things to do.There's also plenty of events going on.
 With so much to do it's hard to narrow down the long list of reasons to visit, but this is our top 10.

-Seaside resorts for family fun!
+Seaside resorts for family fun

 Beaches – miles and miles of unspoilt sand

 Norfolk has 90 miles of unspoilt coast (93 when the tide's out) with cliffs, marram grass-tufted dunes and tidal salt marshes.
 Most of all though, it has pristine beaches ideal for swimming, playing games and building sandcastles.

 On the east coast, there's Gorleston, Gt Yarmouth, Winterton, Sea Palling, Horsey and more.
 On the north Norfolk coast Cromer is great, Brancaster is huge and Holkham/Wells has been voted the best beach in Britain!

 The Norfolk Broads – Britain’s Magical Waterland

 The big skies and sparkling landscape of marshland fields, feathery reeds and tangled woodlands are a perfect canvas for adventure and relaxation - time to reflect, space to explore, a magical opportunity to enjoy a fabulous break.

 As well as being the most complete medieval city in the UK, it has a flourishing arts, music and cultural scene, superb independent as well as High Street shopping, lively restaurants, bars and nightlife and a heritage that is a delight to explore.

-.
 From specialities birds in Norfolk such as the marsh harrier, bittern and stone curlews to easily recognisable birds like kingfishers and geese, Norfolk has a stunning range of bird life, child-friendly visitor centres and beautiful nature reserves in which it can be discovered.